albertlauncher/documentation/src/_docs/extensions/python.md

 ##### `handleQuery(Query)`
 Mandatory function.
 This is the crucial part of a Python module.
 When the user types a query, this function is called with a query object representing the current query execution.

+This function should return a list of Item objects.
+See the Item class section below.

 ##### `initialize()`
 Optional function.
 This function is called when the extension is loaded.